 If hypercomputers can be built-and that is a big if-the potential for cracking logical and mathematical problems hitherto deemed intractable will be enormous.
-Indeed, computer science may be approaching one of its most sigwired together the first electronic embodiment of a universal Turing machine decades ago.
-On the other hand, work on hypercomputers may simply fizzle out for want of some way of realizing an oracle.
+Indeed, computer science may be approaching one of its most significant advances since researchers

 The search for suitable physical, chemical or biological phenomena is getting under way.
 Perhaps the answer will be complex molecules or other structures that link together in patterns as complicated as those discovered by Hanf and Myers.
 Or, as suggested by Ion Doyle of M.I.T., there may be naturally occurring equilibrating systems with discrete spectra that can be seen as carrying out, in principle, an uncomputable task, producing appropriate output (1 or 0, for example) after being bombarded with input.